Click Here for Our Recommended Antivirus for Your Device

 It is mainly used to measure the thermodynamic activity of the molecules of the gas.
 The symbol used for partial pressure is P or p.
 The symbol p is used as a subscript to identify pressure.
 Its features are also used in biology.

 It is very important as it helps us to predict the movement of gas molecules.
-Because gases used to pressure in two ends and the regions connected.
+Because gases are used to pressure in two ends and the regions connected.

-The partial pressure in liquid can be defined as that the gas would be in an equilibrium position in contact with the liquid.
+The partial pressure in liquid can be defined as when the gas would be in an equilibrium position in contact with the liquid.
 We can increase the partial pressure by simply decreasing its volume.
 The reactants contain two moles of gases so that the pressure of the reactant will be squared.

 partial pressure